Flucloxacillin is an antibiotic.

 Flucloxacillin is used in children, often to treat ear infections and chest infections.

-The medicine is available as capsules or as a liquid that you drink.
+The medicine is available only on prescription.
+It comes as capsules or as a liquid that you drink.
 It can also be given by injection, but this is usually done in hospital.

 - Take flucloxacillin on an empty stomach.
 This means 30 to 60 minutes before a meal or snack, or at least 2 hours after.